Is Your Hot Water Adequate?

 Most water heaters are tank water heaters which keep a cylindrical tank full of hot water in your home at all times.
-When hot water is required, the water is circulated to the open faucet.
+The typical sizes available for household water heaters that utilize a tank are between 20 and 100 gallons.
+When hot water is required the water is circulated to the open faucet.
 Conventional tanks utilize electric, natural gas, propane, oil, solar or geothermal power as an energy source to heat the water.

 Solar Water Heaters

 For some areas, solar powered water heaters are used.
 Their solar collectors are installed outside the home, typically on the roof or nearby.
 Nearly all models are the direct-gain type, consisting of flat panels in which water circulates.
 Other types may use dish or trough mirrors to concentrate sunlight on a collector tube filled with water, brine or other heat transfer fluid.
 A storage tank is placed indoors or out to collect the heated water.
 Circulation is caused by natural convection or by a small electric pump.
 At night, or when there is insufficient sunlight present, circulation through the panel can be stopped by closing a valve and/or stopping the circulating pump, to keep hot water in the storage tank from cooling.
 Depending on the local climate, freeze protection, as well as prevention of overheating, must be addressed in the design, installation, and operation of the water heater.

 Hot Water Circulating Pump

 Hot water circulating pumps are often used to circulate domestic hot water so that a faucet will provide hot water constantly upon demand.
 Since water is piped from the water heater through the pipes to the tap, once the tap is shut off, the water remaining in the pipes cools, producing the familiar wait for hot water the next time the tap is opened.
 A circulator pump insures the hot water in the pipes is always hot, minimizing the wait.